SymbioticLab/Justitia/frdma_bench/README.md

 ./write_bw [IP of receiver] -F -s 1000000 -n 1000000 -e -O 0 -p 8888 -o out_WRITE_1G_vs_WRITE_1M_B.txt > result_WRITE_1G_vs_WRITE_1M_B.txt
 ```

-Since we are running two RDMA instances at the same time, we need a way to synchronize them.
+Since we need to start two RDMA instances at the same time, we need a way to synchronize them.
 There are multiple ways to do it.
 I use "at" command with scripts.
 For the receiver, once you type in the command, it will always wait for the sender(client).
 So start the server ahead of time, and then use "at" on the client side to run the prepared command inside a script at a specified future time.
 ```bash
 sudo apt-get install at;